 The Fund's board of directors, or the Board, is responsible for overseeing the valuation of the Fund's portfolio investments at fair value as determined in good faith pursuant to FS Global Advisor's valuation policy, or the Valuation Policy.
-Under the Valuation Policy, the Board has designated FS Global Advisor as the party with day-to-day responsibility for implementing the portfolio's valuation process set forth in the Valuation Policy subject to the oversight of the Board.
+Under the Valuation Policy, the Board has designated FS Global Advisor to be the Fund's valuation designee, with day-to-day responsibility for implementing the portfolio's valuation process set forth in the Valuation Policy subject to the oversight of the Board.
+The audit committee of the Board is responsible for overseeing FS Global Advisor's implementation of the Fund's valuation process.
 Portfolio securities and other assets for which market quotes are readily available are valued at market value.
 In circumstances where market quotes are not readily available, FS Global Advisor has adopted methods for determining the fair value of such securities and other assets, pursuant to the responsibility for applying such fair valuation methods that has been designated to it by the Board.
 In connection with the valuation process, the Board receives valuation reports from FS Global Advisor as valuation designee on a quarterly basis.